Charity Ngilu: 2022 General Elections

 In the 2022 elections, Ngilu supported Raila Odinga's bid for presidency.
 Though she had been cleared by the Independent Electoral and Boundaries Commission (IEBC) to defend her seat as governor of Kitui County, she would later withdraw her candidature in favor of Julius Malombe of Wiper Party.
 She was allegedly angling for a higher position in Raila Odinga's led Azimio la Umoja – One Kenya coalition government if the coalition would win the August polls.

 Law Society of Kenya Blacklist

 On 16 January 2012 the Law Society of Kenya identified Ngilu as one of the public officials have been mentioned adversely in various reports on issues ranging from corruption to economic crimes.
 The society advised voters not to vote those mentioned in the report as they had previously compromised.

 Censure motion 2013

 In November 2013, the 11th Kenyan parliament debated about her conduct as the cabinet secretary for Land, Housing and Urban Development.
 The parliament was acting on recommendations by a special committee whose mandate was to investigate how she appointed a new director-general at her ministry without involving the parliament as provided for in the constitution of Kenya.

 Personal life

 Her husband, Michael Mwendwa Ngilu, died on 1 July 2006 in South Africa.
 Charity Ngilu has three children.

+Public remarks on 2007 post-election crisis

+In July 2025, Charity Ngilu revealed that the Orange Democratic Movement’s “Pentagon” leadership team, of which she was a member, had been prepared to swear in Raila Odinga as President of Kenya following the disputed 2007 general election.
+Ngilu explained that Odinga ultimately declined to take the oath, saying that doing so could have plunged the country into deeper chaos and bloodshed.
+She made the remarks during a televised political discussion on the lessons learned from Kenya’s past election crises.
+Her comments were widely covered in local media and reignited debate over the events surrounding the 2007–2008 post-election violence.

+Controversy over tax dispute revelation

+In October 2025, Ngilu faced public criticism after she disclosed that she had personally reached out to opposition leader Raila Odinga before his death, asking him to intervene in a long-running tax dispute between her and the Kenya Revenue Authority (KRA).
+The revelation came during a local radio interview, where she expressed regret that the issue remained unresolved.
+The remarks drew backlash online, with commentators accusing her of attempting to use political influence to settle personal financial matters.
+Supporters, however, defended her as being candid about the challenges faced by former public officials.